 If you take the time to look over your life at this moment, what would you think about it?
 Think about the people in your life – those who you’re in an intimate relationship with.

 - Is it everything you wanted it to be and hoped it could be?

-- What about where you are financially in life?
+- What about where you are in life?

-You've given up on the idea that there could be more - that you deserve more or that changing things is even worth the effort.
-If you dislike an area of your life now, but you don't change anything about it, you will still dislike that area of your life three months, six months or a year down the road.
+Maybe you don’t think you deserve better.
+Or maybe you’ve given up on the idea that there could be more – that you deserve more or that changing things is even worth the effort.
+If you dislike what’s going on in your life right now, but you don’t change anything about it, you will still be miserable in three months, six months or a year down the road.